ebu/ebu-tt-live-toolkit/docs/source/conversion.rst

 percentages.

-The relationship between parent and child element is important when percentages are used becuase the child modulates the computed fontSize of the parent container.
+The relationship between parent and child element is important when percentages are used because the child modulates the computed fontSize of the parent container.
 However, it is an override when it comes to the other two data types.
 In order to be converted, an absolute size needs to be calculated.
 According to TTML the computed fontSize value is an absolute value such as pixel.
 This poses a problem